Chapter 15 Memory Efficiency

 15.10 Bibliographic Notes

-An absolute SUPERB review on computing with big data is Wang et al. (2015), and references therein (Kane et al. (2013) in particular).
+An absolute SUPERB review on computing with big data is Wang et al. (2015), and references therein (M. J. Kane et al. (2013) in particular).
 Here is also an excellent talk by Charles DiMaggio.
 For an up-to-date list of the packages that deal with memory constraints, see the Large memory and out-of-memory data section in the High Performance Computing task view.
 For a list of resources to interface to DMBS, see the Databases with R task view.
 For more on data analysis from disk, and not from RAM, see Peter_Hickey’s JSM talk.

 15.11 Practice Yourself

 Kane, Michael J, John Emerson, Stephen Weston, and others.
 2013.
 “Scalable Strategies for Computing with Massive Data.”
 Journal of Statistical Software 55 (14): 1–19.

 Wang, Chun, Ming-Hui Chen, Elizabeth Schifano, Jing Wu, and Jun Yan.
 2015.
 “Statistical Methods and Computing for Big Data.” arXiv Preprint arXiv:1502.07989.